near/docs/docs/3.tutorials/nfts/9-series.md

 - The series ID
 - The receiver ID.

 The mint function might look complicated at first but let's break it down to understand what's happening.
-The first thing it does is get the series information from the specified series ID.
-From there, it will check if the series' metadata contains the copies field.
-If it does, it will check that the number of copies won't be exceeded by minting this NFT.
+The first thing it does is get the [series object](#series-object) from the specified series ID.
+From there, it will check that the number of copies won't be exceeded if one is specified in the metadata.

-It will then add the token ID to the necessary contract fields which includes the tokens belonging to the series and then emit an event log.
-Once that is finished, it will ensure that enough deposit has been attached.
-This logic differs based on whether or not the series has a price.
+It will then store the token information on the contract as explained in the [minting section](minting#storage-implications) of the tutorial and map the token ID to the series.
+Once this is finished, a mint log will be emitted and it will ensure that enough deposit has been attached to the call.
+This amount differs based on whether or not the series has a price.

-#### Price Specified
+#### Required Deposit

+As we went over in the [minting section](minting#storage-implications) of this tutorial, all information stored on the contract costs $NEAR.
+When minting, there is a required deposit to pay for this storage.
+For *this contract*, a series price can also be specified by the owner when the series is created.
+This price will be used for **all** NFTs in the series when they are minted.
+If the price is specified, the deposit must cover both the storage as well as the price.

-If the series has a price specified, it will ensure that the caller has attached enough $NEAR to cover *both* the price of the NFT and the storage costs.
-If the user over attaches, the excess is sent to the series owner on top of the price of the NFT.
-It's important to note that if a price was specified, there is no restriction on who can mint tokens in the series.
+If a price **is specified** and the user more deposit than what is necessary, the excess is sent to the **series owner**.
+There is also *no restriction* on who can mint tokens for series that have a price.
 The caller does **not** need to be an approved minter.

-#### No Price

-If no price was specified in the series, the contract will ensure that the caller has attached enough $NEAR to cover **only** the storage costs.
-If the user over attaches $NEAR, the excess is *refunded to them*.
-In addition, if no price is specified, the contract makes sure that the caller is an approved minter.
+If **no price** was specified in the series and the user attaches more deposit than what is necessary, the excess is *refunded to them*.
+In addition, the contract makes sure that the caller is an approved minter in this case.

 :::info
 Notice how the token ID isn't required?
 This is because the token ID is automatically generated when minting.
 The ID stored on the contract is `${series_id}:${token_id}` where the token ID is a nonce that increases each time a new token is minted in a series.
 This not only reduces the amount of information stored on the contract but it also acts as a way to check the specific edition number.